 irregular rhythms of nature into a powerful societal construct?

-horizontal LED screen) hints towards something all too human, such
+(the horizontal LED screen) hints towards something all too

-as stock-market listings – i.e. sites of split-second fortunes and
+human, such as stock-market listings – i.e. sites of

-kind of associative machine that allows the most minimal of signals
+machine that allows the most minimal of signals to reverberate

 The press release for Erek’s exhibition mentions the nightclub – ‘such as the notorious Weekend club in Berlin’ – as a spatial inspiration, and another LED work, which spells out the exhibition title to the street (from a window between the two floors), is in part designed to make the Kunsthalle feel like a kind of club.
 But I am somewhat unconvinced by this metaphor for Erek’s exhibition.
 Perhaps because, to a certain extent, Hannah Weinberger’s installation in the downstairs galleries of the Kunsthalle, seems to fulfil this transformation of the white cube into a night club more – well – naturally.